Lettuce Tomato Soup

 What Is Lettuce Tomato Soup?

-Think of it as a Japanese-style tomato soup with a nabe (hot pot) twist — nourishing, quick to make, and perfect for any season.
+Think of it as a Japanese tomato soup with a nabe (hot pot) twist — light, cozy, and incredibly satisfying.

 RECIPE